-Figure 44 shows two examples for driving the AD4630-24/ AD4632-24.
-Either amplifier can be combined with an upstream stage that provides additional signal conditioning.
-Both amplifiers can accommodate single-ended or differential inputs.
-To take advantage of the excellent SNR and THD performance of the AD4630-24/AD4632-24, choose a driver amplifier that has low noise and THD sufficient to meet the application requirements.
+Figure 44 shows two examples for driving the AD4030-24/ AD4032-24.
+Either can be combined with an upstream stage that provides additional signal conditioning.
+Both can accommodate single-ended or differential inputs.
+To take advantage of the SNR and THD performance of the AD4030-24/AD4032-24, it is important to choose a driver amplifier that has low enough noise and THD sufficient to meet the application requirements.
 In addition to the amplifiers shown in Figure 44, the LTC6227 is another driver option.
-Analog Devices, Inc., offers several companion driver amplifiers that can be found on the ADC drivers web page.
+Analog Devices offers several companion driver amplifiers that can be found on the ADC drivers web page.